xinchishenwang/Yuxin-Fan.github.io/index.md

   - *Effect of inquiry range on underpricing based on Shanghai A Share*; [Chinese Report](http://Jiafengliu.me/reserch/paperRequest.txt)

-I wish that my efforts and new ideas could be quite helpful to what the project or research topic demands.
+I wish that my efforts and ideas could be prepare me well for future research projects.